-As part of the formal modules of the BML, the student will register for the Portfolio Development Course.
-With this the student will begin to design an individual programme plan, examining past experience to demonstrate learning, and decide on the focus of the elective modules.
+As part of the formal modules of the BML, the student will register for the Portfolio Development Course (PDC) that will enable students to develop an RPL portfolio.

-Recognition of prior learning takes place once the student has completed the PDC modules.
-A review committee will consider all applications and a policy of limited enrolment will be practiced.
-Admission tests must be written by all applicants.
+RPL takes place once the student has completed the PDC modules.
+A review committee will consider all applications.